Employment Insurance Appeals Consultative Committee (EIACC)

 The membership from the external stakeholder community consists of at least 6 representatives from organizations that use the SST’s adjudicative systems (lawyers, paralegals, lay representatives, non-governmental organizations or community groups, employer associations).
 The external stakeholder group should be representative of diverse perspectives (for example: geographic, gender balance, worker and employer interests, linguistic profile).

-The membership from the Canada Employment Insurance Commission consists of a maximum of 2 representatives who work on policy or legal issues directly related to the SST or who appear as counsel before the SST.
+The membership from Employment and Social Development Canada consists of a maximum of 2 representatives who work on policy or legal issues directly related to the SST or who appear as counsel before the SST.

 The SST’s Corporate Management Directorate will perform secretariat functions in support of the EIACC.